bgandon/killbill-simple-tax-plugin/README.md

      http://127.0.0.1:8080/1.0/kb/tenants/uploadPluginConfig/killbill-simple-tax
 ```

-The values above are the default values.

 Upcoming improvements
 ---------------------

 1. Implement conditional taxes, based on account country
+2. Allow editing the VAT numbers attached to accounts
-2. Have tax amount scales depend on the currency used
+3. Have the precision of tax amounts depend on the currency used
-3. Have i18n for tax items descriptions
+4. Have i18n for tax items descriptions

 Author and License